 Outcomes

 Teachers are so hungry to help their students, and they're so creative.
-Our job with AI is to give them moments of delight they don't often get in these high-friction experiences — that moment when their face lights up seeing Spark TA do exactly what they asked.
+Our job with AI is to give them moments of delight they don't often get in these high-friction experiences.
 Spark TA gives kids the most personalized, supportive experiences possible.
 The time savings and new business impact are undeniable.

 > 1 day per week